kubilay-erol/esp32-c3-atx-fan-driver/README.md

 ## Building and Flashing

 This project is configured for execution via PlatformIO using the `espressif32` development platform with a native bare-metal configuration.

-To compile and upload the firmware to your development board: